-4.1 General Cleaning
+4.1.
+GENERAL CLEANING

 To prevent excessive accumulation of dust and dirt, as well as to ensure the removal of various contaminants, the equipment needs to be thoroughly cleaned.
 It is recommended that you clean the antenna every time you conduct a visual inspection of the components.
 No special cleaning procedures are required.
-However, to ensure trouble-free operation you will need to clean in accordance with procedures in Sections 4.1.1 & 4.1.2.
+However, to ensure trouble-free operation you will need to clean in accordance with the procedures in Sections 4.1.1 and 4.1.2.

-4.1.1 Electrical Parts
+4.1.1.
+ELECTRICAL PARTS

-CAUTION: Confirm ALL ELECTRICAL POWER IS REMOVED BEFORE proceeding.
+WARNING: CONFIRM ALL ELECTRICAL POWER IS REMOVED BEFORE PROCEEDING.